 The patient is first put under general anesthesia to undergo laparoscopy.
 A small cut is made in the belly button.
 Then the laparoscope is inserted in the abdominal cavity through the belly button.
 The abdominal cavity is inflated with CO2.
 Now, another port might be inserted in some other region of the abdomen.
-Because of this procedure, surgeon is able to see intra abdominal organs like intestines, pancreas, liver and pelvic organs like uterus, fallopian tubes and ovaries from outside.
+Because of this procedure, the surgeon is able to see intra abdominal organs like intestines, pancreas, liver and pelvic organs like uterus, fallopian tubes, and ovaries from outside.

-Now a day, laparoscopic surgery for infertility is one of the key parts in the diagnosis as well as treatment of infertility.
-Using, it is possible for the operating surgeon to see the reproductive organs from their outer surface.
+Nowadays, laparoscopy is one of the key parts in the diagnosis as well as treatment of infertility.
+Using laparoscopy, it is possible for the operating surgeon to see the reproductive organs from their outer surface.
 A thorough evaluation of the organs can lead to a diagnosis and at the same time, corrective surgeries can also be performed.
 The whole procedure can be recorded.

-- Endometriosis: the endometriotic tissue can be seen in laparoscopy if present.
+The endometriotic tissue can be seen in laparoscopy if present.
 And a corrective measure can be done by removing maximum tissue.

-- Fibroids: fibroids can be diagnosed, their extent can be gauged and the surgeon may be able to remove them depending on the size.
+Fibroids can be diagnosed, their extent can be gauged and the surgeon may be able to remove them depending on the size.

-- Ectopic pregnancy: in this condition, the pregnancy occurs in the fallopian tube.
+In this condition, the pregnancy occurs in the fallopian tube.
 This is a life-threatening condition.
 It can be diagnosed by laparoscopy and can be removed in the same setting leading to a possible conservation of the tube.

-- Adhesion removal: if there are any adhesions or scar tissue formation around the tubes and the ovaries, it can be identified and removed with the help of laparoscopy.
+If there are any adhesions or scar tissue formation around the tubes and the ovaries, it can be identified and removed with the help of laparoscopy.

-- Infections: Pelvic inflammatory diseases may be present which mostly affects the tubes.
+Pelvic inflammatory diseases may be present which mostly affects the tubes.